 An additional grant has been obtained from the Liddy Shriver Sarcoma Initiative of $50,000 to support DNA extraction and shipping, ongoing recruitment and local research.
 While the majority of the molecular analysis is to be carried out in Australia, an application will be made initially to the Biomedical Research Centre to support next generation DNA sequencing studies at RMH.

-- 280 patients were involved in this study.
+- 441 patients were involved in this study

-- BBC Article: Cancer gene tests 'reveal family link'.
-Published online on BBC News, Health.
-5th August 2016.
+- Cancer gene tests ‘reveal family link.’
+Media coverage published online at BBC Health News.
+August, 2016.